 Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
 The School District does not have a formal policy for managing concentration of credit risk.
-All of the School District's investments are in repurchase agreements.
+More than 5% of the School District's investments are in repurchase agreements.
+This investment is 98.92% of the School District's total investments.